Caring for the Mother: Physically and Emotionally

-It is common for these "baby blues" feelings to go away soon after onset and, in most cases, without treatment.
+It is common for these "baby blues" feelings to go away soon after they start and usually without treatment.
 These symptoms may also be present in postpartum depression.
 Postpartum depression is a more severe form of baby blues.
 Women with postpartum depression may have trouble coping with their daily tasks.

 What is postpartum depression?

-Much more serious and lasting than the "baby blues," some women experience what is clinically referred to as postpartum depression.
+Postpartum depression is much more serious and lasting than the "baby blues."
 The following are the most common symptoms of postpartum depression.
-However, each woman experiences these symptoms differently.
+But each woman may have slightly different symptoms.
 Symptoms may include:

 Fatigue or exhaustion